kubeflow/spark-operator/docs/quick-start-guide.md

 ## Using the Initializer

-The Spark Operator comes with an optional [initializer](design.md#spark-pod-initializer) for customizing Spark driver and executor pods based on the specification in `SparkApplication` objectse, e.g., mounting user-specified ConfigMaps.
+The Spark Operator comes with an optional [initializer](design.md#spark-pod-initializer) for customizing Spark driver and executor pods based on the specification in `SparkApplication` objects, e.g., mounting user-specified ConfigMaps.
 The initializer works independently with or without the [CRD controller](design.md#the-crd-controller).
 It works by looking for certain custom annotations on Spark driver and executor Pods to perform its tasks.
 The annotations are added by the CRD controller automatically based on application specifications in the `SparkApplication`objects.